JHU-PL-Lab/www-fpse/lecture/idiomatic-fp.md

 #### Don't Repeat Yourself (DRY from OO):
   - Extract duplicate code into its own function
-  - Code usually won't be exact duplicate; extract different bits as function parameters
+  - Code usually won't be exact duplicate; extract different bits as function parameters so the different bits are passed in
   - May also entail replacing specific types with generic types `'a` or functor parameter types `t`, `elt` etc

 #### Hide it behind an interface
-  - If a function is an auxiliary function to only one other function, define it in the body of the latter.
+  - If a function is auxiliary to only one other function, define it in the body of the latter.
-     - i.e. `let f x = let aux y = ..aux body.. in .. f body ..`
+     - i.e. `let f x = let aux y = ..<aux's body>.. in .. <f's body> ..`
-  - If a function is not local to a single function but is not used outside its module, leave it out of the module type (usually `.mli` file) which will hide it to module users
+  - If a function is not local to a single function but is not used outside its module, leave it out of the module type (e.g. `.mli` file) which will hide it to module users
   - Make a new module for a new data type, include operations on the type (only) in it
      - This is not just for generic data structures lke `Map`/`Set`, it is for app-specific data structures
      - Example: `ChessBoard` is a nontrivial data type for a chess game, make it its own module
   - Hide types `t` in module types if users don't need to see the details
-    - But, open it up if needed for e.g. testing
-  - Replace imperative code with an equivalent functional implementation with a clearer interface
+  - Functional code has everything in the interface so it will make a more precice interface
+    - Or on the other hand perhaps you can have a simpler interface if it is imperative, e.g. `fresh_name : () -> string` making a different string each time called

 #### Have a focus of responsibility
   - Each function and module should have a clear focus that can be summarized in a sentence
   - Divide one function/module into two if it is doing two different things
-  - A module should have a very clear focus of responsibility
   - Don't add random stuff to module if it doesn't fit with it's summary purpose
-    - If you need more from an existing module, make a new one and `include` the old one
+  - If you need more than is in an existing module, make a new one and `include` the old one

 #### Concision